dpwit/snowpack/README.md

 ### Snowpack's development server

-To run Snowpack development server, which is an instant development environment (for unbundled development), add a basic html file.
+To run Snowpack development server, which is an instant development environment (for unbundled development), firstly add a basic html file.
 The development server only builds a file when it's requested by the browser, meaning that Snowpack can start up instantly (usually in less than 50ms), which also means it can scale to large projects without slowing down.
-In contrast, some traditional bundlers (such as Webpack) can take up to 30 seconds for the development environment to start, especially when buildinig large apps.
+In contrast, some traditional bundlers (such as Webpack) can take up to 30 seconds for the development environment to start, especially when building large apps.

 ### Step 4